sailoog/openplotter-documentation/en/what_do_I_need.md

 #What do I need?
-You will need always the basics but only some optional parts depending on what type of data you want to read and what your boat already has.
+You will need always the basics but only some optional parts.
+It will depend on what type of data you want to collect, process and display and what kind of equipment your boat already has.
 ## Required
 You need at least these items to run the software.
 * **ARM embedded computer**